yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/sdk-customizations.md

     <h3 id="default-card">Card</h3>

-    <p>The classes available for customizing the card element while using the Default Design are listed in the
+    <p>The following table lists the classes available for customizing the card element while using the Default Design:</p>
-      following table.</p>

     <table>
       <thead>